Swetha1405/finance-analytics-dashboard-excel/README.md

 # 📂 How to Use This Project

-Open Finance_Analysis_All reports.xlsx

-## Explore:
+## Explore pdfs:
+P&L Yearly Report
+P&L Quarterly Report

-Yearly P&L
+P&L for markets

-Market-level profitability

-GM% trend charts

-Review insights for strategic financial decision-making
+GM% by quarters (subzone)